revpwn/revpwn.github.io/Writeups/rev/SunshineCTF-UselessVM/README.md

 Call the `MOV M,A` instruction(7) so that we can load M with the contents of A which is now `0xe080`

 #### Step 3
-Here we're going to call 3 functions in a row.
+Here we're going to call 3 functions in a row, then repeat.
 First, we call `BUF[M]`(3).
 All BUF[M] does is appends the byte stored at data_ptr[M] into `self->output_buffer`.
 Doing this loads the first byte of the flag into the buffer.
 Next,we need to increment A again by calling `INC A`(1) and then write that result back to M with `MOV M,A`.
 Repear this process for however the long the flag is(I didn't look I just put in like 0x40).

 #### Step 4
 Call the function that will print output_buffer(4) and obtain your flag!